openactive/openactive-test-suite/CONTRIBUTING.md

     NODE_APP_INSTANCE=dev npm run start-tests  -- packages/openactive-integration-tests/test/features/core/common-error-conditions/implemented/not-bookable-test.js
     ```

-**N.B.:** When running Reference Implementation locally, the `unknown-endpoint` test in `core/common-error-conditions` will fail as the dev version of Reference Implementation shows a developer error page instead of the regular 404 response.
+**N.B.:** When running the reference implementation locally, the `unknown-endpoint` test in `core/common-error-conditions` will fail as the dev version of reference implementation shows a developer error page instead of the regular 404 response.

 ### Tips for quicker test runs